|

 Logger visualisation

 Select a logger and signals from the list to view the signal chart.
-In the chart legend, you can click on a signal to show
+In the chart legend, you can click on a signal to show or hide it in the graph.
+It is possible to hide all signals except one.
+You can select a signal in the chart to zoom and enlarge the view.

 Trend signal

 In the Trends tab, you can select one or more signals to view the trend diagram and view the time at which the event occurred.
-For information
+For information on adding signals and viewing the trend diagram, refer to section Trends.

 Logger download

-You can click on and download the logger file in .csv format to your computer.
+and download the logger file in .csv format to your computer.

 Manage event